souvik5151/Appell_Lauricella_Saran_functions/README.md

 4) ```F1evaluate```
 5) ```F1ROC```

-To be noted that the last command is only available in *AppellF1.wl* and *AppellF3.wl* packages.
+To be noted that the last command is only available in ```AppellF1.wl``` and ```AppellF3.wl``` packages.

 A detailed demonstration of the packages is presented in the paper.

-The repository along with the packages also contains various test files used for the testing of the packages via various other means.
+The repository along with the packages, also contains various test files used for the testing of the packages via various other means.